Web Development Trends 2018

 The world of web development is constantly changing and rapidly at that.
 In order to stay relevant on the web, developers need to stay updated beyond what is hot today and look into tomorrow.
 However, the rising technologies are the ones that have the potential to make you the best in the game.
 So, it’s important to be up to date on the current trends.
-Let’s go through some of the latest web development technologies in 2018.
+Let’s go through some of the latest web development trends in 2018.

 Progressive Web Applications(PWAs) are web-based applications that have the feel and UX similar to mobile apps.
 They can work offline, delivering an extraordinary user experience.
 The users can save the shortcut to the website on their home screen if they use it frequently.
 As the most information is stored in the cache, the app loads instantly.
 Service workers run in the background and ensure that the latest information is cached every time the device is connected to the internet.
 The ability to work without any connection is one of the major advantages of progressive web apps.